The Sustainability Imperative: Making the Case and Driving Change

 - Articulating the sustainability business case

-A fundamental principle underpins this course: Securing and maintaining license to operate (as well as growing the commercial value beyond this threshold) extends well beyond legislative requirements and regulatory permitting to encompass not only the mitigation of adverse social and environmental impacts but also the advancement of financial, societal, and environmental benefits via the execution of strong sustainability performance.
+A fundamental principle underpins this course: securing and maintaining license to operate (as well as growing the commercial value beyond this minimum threshold) extends well beyond legislative requirements and regulatory permitting.
+It encompasses not only the mitigation of adverse social and environmental impacts but also the advancement of financial, societal, and environmental benefits via the execution of strong sustainability performance.

 Beginner to Advanced

-Key benefits from this program go beyond furthering an individual’s professional development to improving risk and reputation management and enhancing the prospects for success of oil and gas projects by improving the industry’s social and environmental performance.
+Key benefits from this program go beyond furthering an individual’s professional development to improving risk and reputation management and enhancing the prospects for successful oil and gas projects by improving the industry’s social and environmental performance.